REX advances ETH and SOL staking ETFs through uncommon C-Corp structure amid softer SEC stance

 As outlined in the May 30 prospectus, each ETF will include a fully owned subsidiary based in the Cayman Islands, which will acquire spot Ethereum and Solana and engage in protocol staking to generate native token rewards.

-The products are set to be listed by Nasdaq under the regulatory framework of the Investment Company Act of 1940.
+Nasdaq plans to list the products under the regulatory framework of the Investment Company Act of 1940.

-REX Advisers is set to impose a 0.75% management fee while handling standard operational expenses.
+REX Advisers plans to impose a 0.75% management fee and handle standard operational expenses.
 Additionally, the C-corporation structure will account for both current and deferred U.S. income taxes, resulting in projected first-year costs amounting to 1.28% of total assets.

 Seyffart explained that the use of a C-corporation structure—typically seen in master-limited-partnership funds—seems to offer “a possible route to gain some degree of SEC approval” for including staking income within a registered ETF.